Kabir079/Zoom-Bot-Windows-OS-/README.md

 ### Note : For CSV file ### ❕❕
 * Update the timings.csv with the time of the "time of the meeting" (24 hr format) , Meeting Id and password.
 * Do not add any additional spaces.(Do not open the csv using excel as it changes the formatting)
-* The links must be feeded in the ascending order in respect of time .
+* The links must be feeded in the "ascending order" in respect of time .
 # Example : #

 ![](readme.md_images/two.png)